Last updated on 2026-03-27

 Graduates of the Electronics Engineering Technology program can pursue a variety of career options in Canada, including:

-- Electronics Engineering Technologist: Work on the design and development of electronic systems and devices.
+- Electronics Engineering Technologist: Involves designing and testing electronic systems and components.

-- Telecommunications Technologist: Specialize in the installation and maintenance of communication systems.
+- Telecommunications Technologist: Focuses on the development and maintenance of communication systems.

-- Power Systems Engineering Technologist: Focus on the generation, transmission, and distribution of electrical power.
+- Power Systems Engineering Technologist: Works on the design and management of electrical power systems.

-- Automation Testing & Design Technologist: Develop and test automated systems and processes.
+- Automation Testing & Design Technologist: Specializes in testing and designing automated systems and processes.

-- Robotics Control Engineering Technologist: Design and implement control systems for robotic applications.
+- Robotics Control Engineering Technologist: Engages in the design and control of robotic systems for various applications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.